omergilani/omergilani.github.io/_portfolio/mi_sp.md

 ## Melanoma Detection
 <img align="right" src="/images/md.png" width="40%">
 Melanoma is the deadliest form of skin cancer.
 Although the mortality is significant, when detected early, melanoma survival exceeds 95%.
 The detection task is subdivided into

-Automated predictions of lesion segmentation boundaries within dermoscopic images Classify and localize clinical dermoscopic attribute patterns as binary masks Classify disease categories for dermoscopic images
+- automated predictions of lesion segmentation boundaries within dermoscopic images
+- classify and localize clinical dermoscopic attribute patterns as binary masks
+- classify disease categories for dermoscopic images

 ### Publications
 - K. Zafar et al., Skin lesion segmentation from dermoscopic images using convolutional neural network, Sensors, vol. 20, no. (6), 2020